paolotremadio/homebridge-automation-bluetooth-presence/README.md

 The plugin will show the history history in the Elgato's [Eve](https://www.elgato.com/en/eve/eve-app) app.

+## Installation
+Before installing this library, make sure you have met all the system dependencies.
+See the [Noble documentation](https://github.com/noble/noble#prerequisites).
+This plugin won't work unless all the system dependencies have been met.

 ## Configuration options

 | Attribute | Required | Usage | Example |